funited/indoor-coverage-prediction/README.md

 <img width="712" height="802" alt="image" src="https://github.com/user-attachments/assets/ec4d5849-c0e0-452b-9f47-5c6b6700d747" />

 # Usage
 You can try data collected at either 5 GHz or 28 GHz, templates can be found in 'notebook_usage'.

-Set "split = High" to work with receiver grid at 40 inches (1.06m) above the ground, set "split = Low" to work with receiver grid at 30 inches (0.76m) above the ground.
+Set "split = High" to work with receiver grid at 40 inches (1.06m) above the ground; "split = Low" to work with receiver grid at 30 inches (0.76m) above the ground.

 You can find the dataset on Hugging Face: https://huggingface.co/datasets/funited/Indoor_Coverage_Prediction